-Any Regional Air Services flight departing from a UK airport must conform to the law which protects air passengers in the event of flight delays.
-A similar law applies across Europe.
+Any Regional Air Services flight departing from a European airport must conform to the European law which protects air passengers in the event of flight delays.

 No win, no fee